open-telemetry/semantic-conventions/docs/attributes-registry/network.md

 ## Network Attributes

+These attributes may be used for any network related operation.

 | Attribute                    | Type   | Description                                                                                                                                                                       | Examples                    | Stability                                                        |
 | ---------------------------- | ------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------- | ---------------------------------------------------------------- |
 | `network.carrier.icc`        | string | The ISO 3166-1 alpha-2 2-character country code associated with the mobile carrier network.                                                                                       | `DE`                        | ![Experimental](https://img.shields.io/badge/-experimental-blue) |